 I had been very pleased with Dr. Melvyn Bert’s office for years.
 Recently, the office transitioned from a local SF management team to a much larger conglomerate based out of Orange County.
-While I was promised that Dr. Bert would still be my eye doctor, I have not been able to see him in months due to a series of continuing office administrative mistakes.
+While I was promised that Dr. Bert would still be my eye doctor, I have not seen him in months due to a series of continuing office administrative mistakes.

 Three months ago, I had planned to leave my job (which means losing my insurance) and relocate permanently.
-I called Dr. Bert’s office to make an annual appointment well in advance of my departure (4 weeks prior).
-I was pleased to learn that while the office staff had changed, I’d still be seeing Dr. Bert and nothing about my experience would be changing.
+I called Dr. Bert’s office to make an annual appointment well before my departure (4 weeks prior).
+I was pleased to learn that while the office staff had changed, I’d still be seeing Dr. Bert, and nothing about my experience would be changing.

-The day before my appointment arrived, I called the office to confirm my appointment, only to hear that the office calendar had no record of my appointment.
-Sightly irritated, I re-scheduled for 2 weeks from then (1 week before I was leaving town).
-The day before my re-scheduled appointment, a cheerful office representative called to confirm my appointment.
+The day before my appointment arrived, I called the office to confirm my appointment, only to hear that the official calendar had no record of my appointment.
+Slightly irritated, I re-scheduled for 2 weeks from then (1 week before I was leaving town).
+The day before my rescheduled appointment, a cheerful office representative called to confirm my appointment.

 Yay!
-However, the next morning, a different staff member called to say that my appointment needed to be cancelled due to “staffing issues”.
-More frustrated, I explained the timeliness of getting in to see the doctor and rescheduled my appointment a second time, just a few days before I was to move.
+However, the next morning, a different staff member called to say that my appointment needed to be canceled due to “staffing issues.”
+More frustrated, I explained the timeliness of getting in to see the doctor and rescheduled my appointment a second time, just a few days before moving.

 The day before that next appointment, it was again confirmed by a friendly call from the office staff.
 Yet again, the morning of the appointment, I was called with “sad news” – more “staffing issues” required that I re-schedule my appointment a third time.
 At this point, I had no more calendar days available to re-schedule and told the staff that I would not be returning to their office – ever.